-We can only hope that we go through another and even more severe sell off.
+We can only hope that we go through another and even more severe sell-off.
 Those events are when the best opportunities present themselves.
-We had no idea that the market would recover so quickly, we simply knew that we could allocate the Portfolio to much more attractive opportunities during the sell off, therefore improving future returns.
+We had no idea that the market would recover so quickly, we simply knew that we could allocate the Portfolio to much more attractive opportunities during the sell-off, therefore improving future returns.

-As we state in each letter, we do not seek to outperform in every reporting period or in all market conditions, rather we seek to outperform the market and other funds over longer periods of time.
+We do not seek to outperform in every period or in all market conditions but rather seek to outperform the market and other funds over longer periods of time.
 This is a marathon, not a sprint.
 It is inevitable that any successful investment strategy will underperform, potentially for several years at a time.